Create and Save a Game Properly

 Ignite CLI has conveniently created all the message processing code for you.
 You are only required to code the key features.

-# Coding steps
+# Message verification coding steps

 Given that you have already done a lot of preparatory work, what coding is involved?
 How do you replace // TODO: Handling the message?